Orgasm gap: Assertiveness and communication

 In general, women have been associated with having a decreased degree of sexual assertiveness in comparison to men and this is often found to be at the detriment of women's own sexual satisfaction.
 It has been proposed that for women, masturbation is an effective means to discover one's own preferences in order to be able to communicate the same to sexual partners.
 Communication in which one is able to articulate their sexual needs or interests, along with having a partner receptive to the same, are both instrumental aspects of satisfying sexual relationships.
 There is a tendency for open sexual communication to be low or lacking between couples who experience difficulty with reaching orgasm.
-Women who have difficulty reaching orgasm, report that they may hide this from their partner by incorrectly communicating their sexual satisfaction, and that this is most commonly completed through the performance of a fake orgasm.
+Women who have difficulty reaching orgasm report that they may hide this from their partner by incorrectly communicating their sexual satisfaction, and that this is most commonly completed through the performance of a fake orgasm.
 Furthermore, it has been noted that "women view their own orgasm as important for their partners (i.e., to communicate their enjoyment of a sexual experience) more so than for their own pleasure" and that the existing pressure to produce an orgasm for male partners during sexual activity is a barrier for them to actually orgasm.
+This pressure stems from what is known as the "orgasm imperative", which is derived from the idea that orgasm is a necessary component for a successful or validated sexual experience.